Colchicine-probenecid Coupons & Discount Card – Guaranteed Prices from $40.07

 Colchicine probenecid is used to treat chronic gouty arthritis.
 It helps to reduce the frequency of gout attacks by decreasing uric acid levels in the blood and reducing inflammation.

-What foods should you avoid while taking probenecid?
+What should you not take with probenecid?